Bill Pickett: Legacy

-In 1971, Pickett was inducted into the Rodeo Hall of Fame of the National Cowboy and Western Heritage Museum.
+In 1972, Pickett was inducted into the National Rodeo Hall of Fame of the National Cowboy and Western Heritage Museum.
 In 1989, Pickett was inducted into the ProRodeo Hall of Fame.

 Concert promoter Lu Vason founded the Bill Pickett Invitational Rodeo in 1984.
 The touring rodeo celebrates Black cowboys.

 In 1987, a statue of Pickett performing his signature "bulldogging" maneuver, made by artist Lisa Perry, was presented to the city of Fort Worth, Texas by the North Fort Worth Historical Society.
 The statue is installed in the Fort Worth Stockyards Historic District.

 The United States Postal Service chose to include Bill Pickett in the Legends of the West commemorative sheet unveiled in December 1993.
 One month later, the Pickett family informed the Postal Service that the likeness was incorrect.
 Its source material was a misidentified photograph of Bill Pickett's brother and fellow cowboy star, Ben Pickett.
 In October 1994, the USPS released corrected stamps based on the poster for The Bull-Dogger.
-In They Die by Dawn (2013), Bill Pickett is portrayed by Bokeem Woodbine.

 In March 2015, the Taylor City Council announced that a street that leads to the rodeo arena will be renamed to honor Bill Pickett.

 On June 2, 2017 a new statue of Bill Pickett was unveiled in his hometown of Taylor, Texas.
 It is prominently displayed at the intersection of 2nd and Main Streets in the downtown.

 On August 6, 2018, Bill Pickett was inducted into the Jim Thorpe Association's Oklahoma Sports Hall of Fame.

+A hill in Burnet County, Texas was named for Pickett in 2021.
+A trail with an interpretive sign in Georgetown, Texas honors Pickett.

 In popular culture

-In the 2021 film The Harder They Fall directed by Jeymes Samuel, he was played by actor Edi Gathegi.
+In the 2021 film The Harder They Fall directed by Jeymes Samuel, a fictional character, a gunman named Bill Pickett, is played by actor Edi Gathegi.
+In the related film They Die by Dawn (2013), a character named Bill Picket is portrayed by Bokeem Woodbine.

 Pickett is referenced in season 4 episode 5 of Baywatch when the African-American cop character played by Gregory Alan Williams wants to ride a horse to capture criminals, bringing up that Pickett was the "first cowboy."
 Pickett is referenced in the 1996 film Get on the Bus as the man who created steer wrestling.
 In the 1994 feature film The Cowboy Way, Bill Pickett is referenced by Ernie Hudson when discussing famous black cowboys.
 He is later referred to as "William Pickett" by Woody Harrelson.